shehanperera85/shehanperera85/README.md

 - 🌱 I’m currently learning Microsoft Defender for Endpoint | KQL
 - 💞️ I’m looking to collaborate on Above topics
 - 📫 How to reach me @shehanperera85 on Twitter https://www.linkedin.com/in/shehanperera85/
+- 📝 I have my own bloh where I write about Tech at https://shehanperera.com

 <!---
 shehanperera85/shehanperera85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.